 Schools being closed to almost all pupils means that governing boards are not currently able to hold or complete the process of governor/trustee elections.
-Where the elections are being held as a result of elected governors/trustees reaching the end of their term of office, it is sensible for the governing board to allow those governors/trustees to remain in office until it is possible for elections to be held.
-This decision should be recorded in the minutes.
+Where the term of office for an elected governor/trustee is coming to end, the board will need to consider whether they can continue to function without replacements.
+Please see Appendix 2, question 10 for more details.